 Coolant absorbs excessive heat from the engine and transfers it to the air at the radiator.
 If the coolant level becomes low, the engine overheats and may suffer severe damage.
-Check the coolant level each day before riding the motorcycle, also in accordance with the Periodic Maintenance Chart and replenish coolant if the level is low.
+Check the coolant level each day before riding the motorcycle, also carry out the maintenance and adjustments in accordance with the periodic maintenance chart.
+Replenish coolant if the level is low.
 Change the coolant in accordance with the Periodic Maintenance Chart.